istio/istio.io/content/en/docs/concepts/security/index.md

 #### Custom conditions

-You can also use the `when` section to specify additional conditions, for example, the following `AuthorizationPolicy` definition includes a condition that `request.headers[version]` is either `"v1"` or `"v2"`.
+You can also use the `when` section to specify additional conditions.
+For example, the following `AuthorizationPolicy` definition includes a condition that `request.headers[version]` is either `"v1"` or `"v2"`.
 In this case, the key is `request.headers[version]`, which is an entry in the Istio attribute `request.headers`, which is `map` data type.